madtoinou/cppcourse-brunel/README.md

 the spike reaching the post-synaptic neuron after a constant delay (here 1.5ms, can be changed in the file constants.hpp.

 Files needed:
-CMakeLists.txt : manage the compilation of the simulation, gtest and doxygen documentation \n
+CMakeLists.txt : manage the compilation of the simulation, gtest and doxygen documentation
-Doxyconfig: config file for doxygen generation \n constants.hpp : constants of the simualtion (encapsulation purpose) \n network. cpp & network.hpp : class network \n neuron.cpp & neuron.hpp : class neuron \n test_fun1.cpp : body of the simulation \n neuron_unittest.cpp : body of the gtest \n ploting.py : python script to plot a scatter plot and a histogramm with the output of the simulation \n
+Doxyconfig: config file for doxygen generation constants.hpp : constants of the simualtion (encapsulation purpose) network. cpp & network.hpp : class network neuron.cpp & neuron.hpp : class neuron
+test_fun1.cpp : body of the simulation
+neuron_unittest.cpp : body of the gtest
+ploting.py : python script to plot a scatter plot and a histogramm with the output of the simulation

 Brief:
 The default simulation will run for 100ms, with a total of 12 500 neurons (10 000 excitatory neurons, 2 500 inhibitatory neurons) randomly connected.